-NOTE: Authority cited: Sections 1651, and 38750, Vehicle Code.
-Reference: Section 38750, Vehicle Code; Part 573, Title 49, Code of Federal Regulations.
+Note: Authority cited: Sections 1651 and 38750, Vehicle Code.
+Reference: Section 38750, Vehicle Code; and Part 573, Title 49, Code of Federal Regulations.

-§228.14.
+§ 228.14.
 Conditions Related to the Term of Permit.

-- (a) Every Permit to Deploy Autonomous Vehicles on Public Streets issued under this article shall be valid until such time that it is suspended or revoked by the department pursuant to section 228.22 or surrendered by the manufacturer. - (b) A manufacturer shall only allow the deployment of autonomous vehicles in the autonomous mode by the general public for the period of time that the Permit to Deploy is valid as specified in subsection (a) of this section.
+Every Permit to Deploy Autonomous Vehicles on Public Streets issued under this article shall be valid until such time that it is suspended or revoked by the department pursuant to section 228.22 or surrendered by the manufacturer.